KittyGiraudel/site/_posts/2014-12-16-css-riddle-reverse-ellipsis.md

   - ellipsis
 ---

 The other day, I wanted to do something in CSS that turned out to be quite complicated to achieve.
-Actually it's amazing that something _that_ common ends up being so difficult to implement.
+Actually it’s amazing that something _that_ common ends up being so difficult to implement.
 Anyway, how would you do a reverse ellipsis in CSS, or _start ellipsis_?

 A single-line _end-ellipsis_ is often used when you have some long content that you want to hide behind a `…` to prevent a line-break.
 It is very easy to do.
 You can implement it with: